 Try different shoes to see which ones create the most (or least) shocks.
 Synthetic soles on a synthetic carpet are likely to cause shocks, while rubber and leather soles are best to reduce static shock.

-If you have a tendency for building up static electricity, you need to be constantly aware of the possibility of getting a shock.
+If you have a tendency to build up static electricity, you need to be constantly aware of the possibility of getting a shock.
 You need to remember to ground yourself before touching anything metal, an animal, or even another person.
 With a little experimenting and by taking a few precautions, you can reduce static shock in your life.